 All the different types of rangolis, across the country exhibit a sense of geometry, and follow some basic rules.
 Rangolis are not random patterns; they all follow an underlying structure and the vast collection of designs of all types indicates that a certain discipline governs either the simplicity or the complexity of the pattern.

-Generally to generate the kolams , dots are drawn first on the floor and then depending on the type of kolam, lines are drawn either connecting the dots or going around the dots and complete as closed curves.
-The patterns where the lines are drawn around the dots are called as kambi kolams as they look like wire decoration (kambi means “wire” in Tamil).
-There are many interesting and complicated designs made-up of a single or many closed curves.
+Generally to generate the kolams, dots are drawn first on the floor and then depending on the type of kolam, lines are drawn either connecting the dots or going around the dots and complete as closed curves.
+The patterns where the lines are drawn around the dots are called as Kambi kolams as they look like wire decoration (Kambi means “wire” in Tamil).
+There are many interesting and complicated designs made up of single or many closed curves.

 In the past few years a few mathematicians, physicists have explored these patterns, to see if any standard theories apply to the generation of rangolis.
 Because of the basic grid structure of dots used in the kolam type of rangoli, computational analysis was explored.
 Kolams come in a variety of styles (which the computer scientists have taken to calling “kolam families”).
 Since many begin with a grid of dots, this serves as the skeletal structure for the kolam.
 Lines are drawn, connecting the dots or around them, very often in a single, continuous curve.
 (This continuous curve is supposedly symbolic of the never-ending cycle of birth, fertility, death, continuity and eternity).
 The finished product is a symmetrical kolam.